NikkyAI/voodoo-pack/README.md

-# curseforge-pack-builder (name subject to change)
+# voodoo-pack

-a utility to create modpacks for sklauncher and download mods from curseforge and other sources with minimal configuration
+a utility to create modpacks for sklauncher and download mods from curseforge and other sources with minimal (and hhopefully intuitive) configuration

 ## Features

 downloads mods from

 - `curse`forge
 - `jenkins`
 - `github` releases
 - `direct` urls
+- `local` no real download i guess

 downloads dependencies for curse mods